SmarterApp/TDS_IRIS/README.md

 ```

 ## Docker
-tds_irisapp images include content and tds_iriscode does not.
+content tagged images have content

-### Add context path
-By default, context path will be /iris
-To change to preview, pass environment variable CATALINA_OPTS="-DIRISRoot=/preview"
+Use non-content tagged to use different content

 ### Change memory
 JAVA_OPTS='-Xmx1g'